Coherence-Mediated Quantum Thermometry in a Hybrid Circuit-QED Architecture: Derivation of Qubit-Only-Based Coherence Envelope and QFI

+Figure~\ref{fig:q_qfi} illustrates the resulting behavior.
+For a representative dispersive coupling $\chi_a / 2\pi = 50~\mathrm{kHz}$, the qubit-only QFI $\mathcal{F}_q$ exhibits the same qualitative trends as the CM scheme in the quasi-static limit ($\kappa_a \tau \ll 1$): the optimal $\mathcal{F}_q$ and corresponding interaction time $\tau^\star$ both decrease with increasing bath temperature $T$, as shown in Fig.~\ref{fig:q_qfi}(a).
+Fig.~\ref{fig:q_qfi}(b) shows that in the quasi-static regime (small $\kappa_a$) the competition between information gain and dephasing yields a finite optimal interaction time $\tau^\star$, whereas for large $\kappa_a$ the dynamics become effectively Markovian and $\mathcal{F}_q(\tau)$ increases monotonically with~$\tau$.
+As shwon in Fig.~\ref{fig:q_qfi}(c), stronger dispersive couplings $\chi_a$ drive the optimum to shorter times $\tau^\star$, but the maximum achievable $\mathcal{F}_q$ remains nearly independent of $\chi_a$, indicating that stronger coupling primarily compresses the optimal sensing window rather than enhancing the overall per-shot information.

-Importantly, in this protocol the qubit itself is the sensor: it accumulates the thermal information through the same dispersive coupling that simultaneously dephases it.
-This trade-off is intrinsic to the qubit-only scheme and cannot be eliminated by echo or refocusing, since the stochastic diffusion encodes the very information being extracted.
+Importantly, in the QB scheme the qubit is both sensor and memory: the same dispersive coupling that encodes temperature also dephases the qubit.
+This intrinsic trade-off cannot be removed by echo without erasing the signal, in contrast to the coherence-mediated scheme where the temperature-dependent diffusion is absorbed entirely by the probe mode.
 Thus, practical operation requires choosing $\tau\approx\tau^\star$ and balancing the gain from large $\chi_a$ against the inevitable loss of visibility.
-In contrast, the coherence-mediated scheme off-loads the sensing burden onto a high-$Q$ probe mode: while the probe collects the temperature-dependent phase diffusion, the qubit can be dynamically decoupled from it, enabling much longer interaction times and leveraging the stability of a 3D cavity to preserve visibility.
+In contrast, the CM scheme off-loads the sensing burden onto a high-$Q$ probe mode: while the probe collects the temperature-dependent phase diffusion, the qubit can be dynamically decoupled from it, enabling much longer interaction times and leveraging the stability of a 3D cavity to preserve visibility.